Volunteer Abroad with Children in Cambodia

 Volunteering with Projects Abroad on a Care project in Cambodia – one of Asia’s most underprivileged countries - will be a challenging but rewarding experience for you.
 Whether you are a student on a gap year, a professional on a career break, or simply looking for a meaningful vacation experience, you will have an important role to play in the lives of Cambodian children.

 Although the civil war in Cambodia has long since finished, its legacy continues to haunt this beautiful country.
-Children remain particularly vulnerable, but by working and interacting with children in day care centres, kindergartens, and care homes for children with physical disabilities or illnesses, you can help to improve their confidence and future prospects.
+Children remain particularly vulnerable, but by working and interacting with children in day care centres, kindergartens, and care centres for children with physical disabilities or illnesses, you can help to improve their confidence and future prospects.

 You can read more detailed information about the aims of the project in our Cambodia Care Management Plan.